A Multi-Agent Reinforcement Learning Framework for Public Health Decision Analysis: Methodology

 \subsection{Deep Reinforcement Learning (DRL) Solution Methodology}

-The optimal values for testing, treating, and PrEP can be obtained using the DRL solution methodology.
-In our MARL framework, each agent samples an action and interacts with the environment, represented by the simulator.
+The goal of the DRL algorithm is to solve for the optimal \textit{policy}, i.e., the optimal sequence of \textit{actions} over the period 2019 to 2030, for each jurisdiction.
+In the MARL framework, each agent samples an action and interacts with the environment, represented by the simulator.
 Although each agent acts independently, their simultaneous interactions within the same environment can influence the actions taken by all of them.
 Consequently, each agent receives a reward from the simulator and transitions to the next state.
+Repeating this process over multiple iterations, each agent learns to take better actions to eventually converge to the optimal policy.
+In this paper, we use the IPPO, multi-agent extension of PPO, to solve the MDP.
+In addition, we use two variants of multi-agent learning, CTDE and CTDE (action), to compare the performance of various multi-agent reinforcement learning frameworks.
+The details of these reinforcement learning algorithms and their implementations are provided in \ref{marl_algorithm}.